Platyarthrus hoffmannseggii Brandt, 1833

 Identification

-This is a small, blind, white woodlouse reaching 5mm in length.
-The broad oval body, stout antennae, and its association with ants, are quite characteristic of this species.
+Platyarthrus hoffmannseggii is a small, blind, white woodlouse reaching 5mm in length.
+Its broad oval body, stout antennae, and its association with ants, are quite characteristic of this species.

-It occurs widely across much of southern Britain and south-eastern Ireland, but becomes genuinely rare in northern England and ultimately restricted to coastal sites in Scotland.
+The Ant Woodlouse occurs widely across much of southern Britain and south-eastern Ireland, but becomes genuinely rare in northern England and ultimately restricted to coastal sites in Scotland.
+Interestingly its distribution is not limited by the ant species with which it is associated.

 In the southern areas it may be found wherever suitable species of ants occur (Lasius, Myrmica, etc - see Hames (1987) for more information), including gardens, churchyards, road verges and semi-natural grasslands.
 Lifting stones or paving slabs in sunny locations is the easiest way to find an ants’ nest, and P. hoffmannseggii within.